devel0x/electronero/bounty/app/README.md

 To obtain your Telegram group ID, invite the `@userinfobot` (or a similar bot) to your group and send `/start`.
 The bot will reply with the numeric `chat_id`, which is the value to use for `TELEGRAM_GROUP_ID`.
+Usernames submitted by participants are converted to their numeric ID using Telegram's `getChat` (also known as `resolveUsername`) before checking membership with `getChatMember`.
+Handles may be supplied with or without the `@` prefix.
+Only users with the `member`, `creator`, or `administrator` status are considered valid.

 ### Example Environment Setup